The regularity with respect to domains of the additive eigenvalues of superquadratic Hamilton--Jacobi equation: Remarks on the differentiability of the additive eigenvalue map

 \begin{quest} Can we show that $\lambda\mapsto c(\lambda)$ is indeed differentiable everywhere? \end{quest}

-In this section, we first show that $\lambda\mapsto c(\lambda)$ is smooth when $f$ is a constant.
-We then discuss the semi convexity of this map when the data is semi concave.
-Finally, we briefly give a formal argument on the smoothness of the map $\lambda\mapsto c(\lambda)$ when $p=2$ with an explicit formula for $c'(0)$, using linear elliptic theory via the Hopf-Cole transformation.
-The full regime $1<p\leq 2$ will be investigated in the future.
+In this section, we demonstrate the smoothness of $\lambda\mapsto c(\lambda)$ for constant $f$, discuss its semi-convexity for semi-concave data, and briefly outline the smoothness of $\lambda\mapsto c(\lambda)$ for $p=2$, with an explicit formula for $c'(0)$ using the Hopf-Cole transformation.
+Investigation of the full regime $1<p\leq 2$ is planned for future work.